 Echeveria 'Rain Drops'

-Echeveria ‘Raindrops’ is a solitary plant, up to 6 inches (15 cm) across, with pale green rounded leaves with pale reddish margins and a single globular blue-green bump in the middle of each leaf toward the tip that develops with age.
+Echeveria 'Rain Drops' is a solitary plant, up to 6 inches (15 cm) across, with pale green, rounded leaves.
+They have pale reddish margins and a single globular blue-green bump in the middle of each leaf toward the tip that develops with age.
 Young plants often do not exhibit this trait but it appears as the plant ages.
 These bumps, similar to a water droplet, are what give this unique plant its name.

 How to Grow and Care

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.